rajeshvkothari/oom/Internal/NEW_GIN_README.md

         argoTemplateType=containerSet | DAG
         ```

-	    Note : for oran and tick model deployement add private IPs of ricServer and ginServer.Otherwise keep ricServerip and ginServerIP values as is.
+	    Note : for oran and tickclamp model deployement add private IPS of ric server and gin server.Otherwise keep ric server ip and gin server ip values as is.

 	  - Copy following files: